-While the vast majority of American Christians are peacefully complying with stay at home orders issued by state governments, a notable few, religious leaders and lawmakers alike, are advocating for civil disobedience.
+While the vast majority of American Christians are peacefully complying with mask mandates and stay at home orders issued by state governments, a notable few, religious leaders and lawmakers alike, are advocating for civil disobedience.
 This is particularly perplexing because these types of Christians are often the same who loudly proclaim that, because of Romans 13, undocumented immigrants should be locked up and deported for allegedly breaking the law.

 Which leads you to wonder if some Christians think different rules apply to them than to everyone else.